 Recent trends in acquiring capital, franchise ownership, and minority-owned businesses are impacting the business industry.
 The 2007–2009 economic downturn made the availability of start-up capital from traditional sources much harder to obtain.
 In response, the phenomenon of crowdfunding, a collective effort to pool money for fledgling companies, has emerged on the Internet.
 Among the many crowdfunding platforms in operation today are Kickstarter and iFundWomen.

-According to the International Franchise Association, in 2018 the number of franchise businesses in the United States totaled 733,000.
-Collectively, these businesses employed 7.6 million people.
-More than half of the franchise industry was comprised of businesses in the real estate, healthcare, residential, business services, automotive, and retail categories, according to the organization.
-At 26 percent, quick service restaurants was the largest category, followed by personal services (15%) and business services (14%).
+According to the International Franchise Association, the number of franchise businesses in the United States totaled 806,270 in 2023.
+Collectively, these businesses employed 8.7 million people.
+During the early 2020s, more than half the franchise industry was comprised of businesses in the real estate, healthcare, residential, business services, automotive, and retail categories, according to the organization.
+At 45 percent, quick service restaurants comprised the largest category, followed by table/full-service restaurants and retail food products and services, which each accounted for 13 percent of the industry.

 - Accountants